hsghori/CS-Notes/machine_learning_notes.md

 kNN has a very specific preference bias. kNN assumes that locality implies similarity, regression functions are smooth, and that each feature is equally important.
 That last point reflects **the curse of dimensionality**.
-As the number of features grow, the ammount of data we need to generalize properly grows exponentially.
+As the number of features grow, the amount of data we need to generalize properly grows exponentially.

 There is a special case of kNN where $k=n$ (or k is the total number of training examples).
-That sounds like a trivial case if we're using an average or majority vote metric for determing the output class, but if we use a different metric like a weighted average or a weighted regression we can get some pretty interesting decision boundaries.
+That sounds like a trivial case if we're using an average or majority vote metric for determining the output class, but if we use a different metric like a weighted average or a weighted regression we can get some pretty interesting decision boundaries.
 A **weighted regression** more generally applies some kind of regression function (linear regression, neural network, decision tree, etc) to the $k$ nearest neighbors and uses that to determine the output for the